Paper Information

 • Scaling Behavior: Accuracy improves linearly with dataset size.
 The authors extrapolate that near-perfect detection would require training on 50 to 100 million structures.

-• Current Limitations: At the reported training scale (up to 15M), the model does not yet rival traditional rule-based approaches, but the learning curve suggests it is a viable path forward given sufficient compute and data.
+• Current Limitations: At the reported training scale (up to 15M), the model does not yet rival traditional heuristic approaches, but the learning curve suggests it is a viable trajectory given sufficient compute and data.

 Reproducibility Details